So you want to learn how to become a millionaire.

 Good.
 I know all about getting that six-pack, but you don’t see me getting any more in shape.
 That’s because personal finance is not about knowing, it’s about doing.

 We all know we should save money.
 We all know we should have a budget.
 We all know we should be improving our credit score.
 But how many people are really doing those things?
 Are you?

 “I’ll save more when I make more” is the common excuse used by millions of people who suffer in debt.
 But the sad truth is, bad debt is just as prominent with the wealthy as with the poor.
 Today’s economy doesn’t have a debt problem—it has a greed problem.

 Now, I’m not saying you cannot have nice things.
 This year my income went up, so I bought a bigger house.
 And I don’t regret that decision—because there is more to life than money.
-Mastering personal finance doesn’t mean saying “no” to everything, but taking control of your money to put you—not your greed—at the wheel.
+Mastering personal finance doesn’t mean saying “no” to everything; it means taking control of your money to put you—not your greed—at the wheel.

-Yes, a person could save and passively invest themselves to a million dollars.
+Yes, a person could save and passively invest themselves to one million dollars.

 Dave Ramsey, the popular radio personality, is perhaps the most influential proponent of this wealth-building strategy.
 His “seven baby steps” have helped millions of people get rid of debt, live below their means, invest carefully, and reap the rewards later.
 But this approach isn’t for everyone.

 I’m not going to make my own soap to save a buck.
 I’m not going to ride my bicycle everywhere I go so I don’t have to pay for car insurance.
 I’m not going to sew my own clothes, eat ramen noodles, or sacrifice my love of travel.